 You can also ask our AI powered chatbot Ashlee questions such as “how much did I spend on food last month” (to access just go into your Facebook Messenger app and search for ‘Raiz Chatbot’).

-Alternatively, you can add up your expenses manually by going through and analysing last month’s bank statement (remember to include any regular debt repayments).
+Alternatively, you can add up your expenses manually by going through and analysing your bank statement from last month (remember to include any regular debt repayments).

 Once you know how much you are spending, you can then compare this amount to your after-tax income and adjust spend accordingly.
 Regardless if you’re spending above or below your income, we suggest a savings first mindset, that is, spend what is left after saving.